GeorgeWebDevCy/tcnapp-connector/readme.txt

 Activation seeds hidden products for the Blue, Gold, Platinum, and Black tiers (if missing) and keeps their pricing/categories synced with admin defaults.
 Use the **TCN Membership Level** drop-down on other products to link them to tiers manually.

 == Changelog ==
+= 0.3.47 =
+* Change the Password Login API to prefer `mode=token` flows and extend the login token lifetime to one week so delayed hand-offs still succeed.

 = 0.3.46 =
 * Enhancement: Expand the API tester presets to include every REST endpoint—authentication, membership, MLM, and WooCommerce—so administrators can populate requests with a single click.